parklab/focal-amplification/Docs/workflow.md

 ## SVs involving the boundaries of focal amplifications

 ## Association with epigenomics data
-The following functions can be loaded by installing an `R package TRAMP` (**TR**anslocations involving oncogenic **AMP**lification) and are also in `association.with.epigenomics.data.R`.
+The following functions can be loaded by installing an `R package TRAMP` (**TR**anslocations involving oncogenic **AMP**lification) and are also in `association.with.epigenomics.data.R` under `focal-amplification/R` folder.
+The relavant data files are found in under `focal-amplification/Data` folder.

 To determine which epigenomic features were associated with the initial SV events of the amplicons in breast cancers, we integrated the SVs at the amplicon boundaries with various chromatin features.
-This function takes the coordinates of bindings for each factor and boundary positions in 100-kb bins as inputs, computs the enrichment p-values of the factor by Fisher's exact test and displays the result.
+This function takes the coordinates of bindings for each factor and boundary positions in 100-kb bins as inputs and computs the enrichment p-values of the factor by Fisher's exact test.
 ```
 association.with.chromatin.features(feature.file=feature.file,sv.file=sv.file)
 ```